BarbyKelly/project-5/README.md

   - Clicking the User Icon, opens account options:
     - **Sign In / Sign Up** for new or returning users
       - Sign In page displays the form to enter credentials
-      - Sign Up page with a from to create a new account
+      - Sign Up page with a form to create a new account
     - For **Signed-in users** **Username** is displayed, with options:
         - **My Profile**: View and update default postage information, view order history
-        - **Sign Out**: sign out of the account
+        - **Sign Out**: Sign Out of the account
         - **Admin** only:
           - **Product Management**: to add, edit and delete products